smart-facility/cognicity-server/README.md

 npm install
 ```

-To build on Windows we recommend installing all dependencies plus following the instructions (for Windows 7 follow the Windows 7/8 instructions) for [node-gyp](https://github.com/TooTallNate/node-gyp) and then:
+To build on Windows we recommend installing all dependencies (making sure to use all 32 bit or all 64 bit, depending on your architecture) plus following the instructions (for Windows 7 follow the Windows 7/8 instructions) for [node-gyp](https://github.com/TooTallNate/node-gyp) and then:
 * You need to add *C:\Program Files\PostgreSQL\9.3\bin* (modifying that location if necessary to point to the installed version of PostgreSQL) to path so the build script finds `pg_config`, and
 * You need to create the *%APPDATA%\npm* folder and run cmd (and hence npm) as administrator. *%APPDATA%* is usually under *C:\Users\your_username\AppData\Remote*.
 Then you can run `npm install`.